 White spots on your teeth are certainly no fun.
 They can range from a barely noticeable annoyance to an embarrassing obstacle that keeps you from smiling and enjoying yourself properly.
-The good news is you don’t have to suffer from them permanently.
+The good news is you don’t have to suffer with white spots permanently.
 There are some simple ways you can begin to address the white spots on your teeth and greatly improve your smile satisfaction.

 First – The Why